-In this 2nd part of Lab #2 (referred to generally as Lab#2.5), you will refine your measurements in order to determine the actual shape of the lamp spectrum - before it interacts with the monochromator's optics which include the diffraction grating and the mirrors.
+In this 2nd part of Lab #2, you will refine your measurements in order to determine the actual shape of the lamp spectrum - before it interacts with the monochromator's optics which include the diffraction grating and the mirrors.
 Note that we still will not concern ourselves with the actual total lamp intensity, but just the accurate determination of the shape of the spectrum - i.e., the spectral distribution of lamp power as a function of wavelength.

-There are two key aspects in which Lab 2.5 differs from Lab 2: one concerns the measurement technique, and the other concerns the correction of the measured spectrum to account for the diffraction grating's wavelength-dependent efficiency:
+There are two key aspects in which your measurements will advance compared to those you made in the first part of Lab 2 (the portion reported on in your draft report due Sept.
+16): one concerns the measurement technique, and the other concerns the correction of the measured spectrum to account for the diffraction grating's wavelength-dependent efficiency: